lupyuen/lupyuen.github.io/src/mmu.md

 Which is super handy for implementing [__Memory Paging__](https://en.wikipedia.org/wiki/Memory_paging).

-_What about Physical Address to Virtual Address?_
+_What about mapping a Physical Address back to Virtual Address?_

-Well that would need an Exhaustive Search of all Page Tables!
+Well that would require an Exhaustive Search of all Page Tables!

 _OK how about Virtual / Physical Address to Page Table Entry (PTE)?_